How to Avoid Roaming Charges

-The real definition is simple: data roaming refers to scenarios in which you're still able to make and receive voice calls, send and receive data or access other services while outside your primary network coverage.
-Anytime your mobile device is connected to a non-Verizon Wireless network, that's roaming.
-Whether you're making a domestic or international call, roaming is simple to understand with just a few key details.
+The real definition is simple: data roaming refers to scenarios in which you're still able to make and receive voice calls, send and receive data, or access other services while outside your primary network coverage.
+Basically, anytime your mobile device is connected to a network outside of your cell plan provider's service area, that's roaming.
+Whether you're making a domestic or international call, roaming is simple to understand by remembering just a few key points.

 Here’s the great thing about domestic roaming: for the most part, you don’t really need to worry about it.

 Domestic roaming occurs when your mobile device connects to a non-Verizon Wireless network in the U.S., Puerto Rico or U.S. Virgin Islands — you may see the word “Extended” at the top of your device.
-Because Verizon has the nation’s largest, most reliable 4G LTE network (covering more than 98 percent of Americans), you’re unlikely to encounter this roaming indicator very often.
+Because Verizon has the network you can rely on that covers most of the nation, you’re unlikely to encounter this roaming indicator very often.
 And even when you do see the “Extended” signal, there’s usually no need to shut your phone down or switch it into airplane mode to avoid roaming charges.
 Instead, you can mostly continue using your device as normal.

 You should notice only a few small differences between domestic roaming and your regular service.
 You may need to enter a "1" before the area code when making a call, for example.
 Also, you may need to turn on Data Roaming in your device's settings to use data while roaming domestically.

-It's also possible that you'll experience a change in the quality and speed of your connections during periods of domestic roaming.
-This can lead to trouble streaming video, for instance, since data speeds may be limited or slowed to 2G or 3G (depending on your plan).
-And in some domestic roaming areas, HD Voice isn't supported.
+It’s also possible that you’ll experience a change in the quality and speed of your connections during periods of domestic roaming.
+This can lead to trouble streaming video, for instance, since data speeds may be limited or slowed to 3G or 4G LTE (depending on your plan).
+And in some domestic roaming areas, HD Voice isn’t supported.
 If you encounter this, you can use Wi-Fi Calling to access HD Voice.